Code-Dearman/mental-health-project/README.md

 ## Testing

 The majority of the testing process was conducted while the website was still being produced.
-Using a local test server and the developer tools built into the browser I was able to effectively test the responsiveness of a range of devices.
+Using a local test server and the developer tools built into the browser I was able to effectively test the responsiveness on a range of devices.
 Various visual issues were also identified during this process.
 I ran some code through AI models like Claude and ChatGPT in order to identify typing errors or missed divs which I could not see myself.

 Early deployment on Github Pages was essential to see how the website would be viewed by a user and helped me to highlight further issues such as broken file pathways.